Loquacity/doc-susemanager/README.md

 ![](http://i560.photobucket.com/albums/ss45/joecayouette/docuimage_2.png)

-##This Branch will be used for all stable topics added during a suse manager sprint.
+##This Branch will be used for all stable topics added during a suse manager sprint.##

 These may be published as often as every 2 weeks to SUSE.com and should only include topics that are stable and not based on new features.

+##For Newer Feature Docs Check out the Develop Branch##

 ##DEVEL Wiki Cleanup